On Harnessing Idle Compute at the Edge for Foundation Model Training

 \mypar{Impact of stragglers} We vary the proportion of stragglers among all devices and evaluate training with 32 devices on the OPT-13B model.
 The stragglers are set to be 10X slower than the average performance of other devices, including both computation and communication.

-The results in~\autoref{fig:eval-straggler} show that \sys is less affected by stragglers compared to baseline methods. \sys redistributes tasks to non-straggler devices using its cost model.
-Although the runtime increases with more stragglers due to fewer devices being involved in training, \sys remains efficient.
-On average, it deviates by only 5\% from the ideal case, where workload from straggler can be redistribute on the most fine-grained element basis.
-However, exact load-balanced redistribution may not be achievable since the basic unit of a task is a pair of rows and columns.
+The results in~\autoref{fig:eval-straggler} show that \sys is substantially less affected by stragglers than the baselines. \sys redistributes tasks to non-straggler devices using its cost model.
+Although runtime still increases as more stragglers appear because fewer devices contribute useful work, \sys remains efficient.
+On average, it deviates by only 5\% from the ideal case in which straggler workload can be redistributed at the finest possible granularity.
+Exact load-balanced redistribution is not always achievable because the basic unit of work is a row--column pair.

 For baseline methods, the presence of stragglers leads to a 10× slowdown when 20\% of the devices are stragglers.
 Alpa assigns tasks evenly across all devices, while DTFM involves stragglers in the AllReduce operation in DP.
 Since training is synchronized, every operation must wait for the slowest device to complete, significantly impacting runtime.